Baltimore Appliqué Society

 BAS Pattern Sale

-We're having a 50% off sale on the Margaret Potts, Lady of Victory and Isaiah Mercier Quilt pattern sets.
+We're having a 50% off sale on the Margaret Potts and Lady of Victory pattern sets.
 All of the patterns were directly copied from antique quilts.

 Click here to get more information, see more pictures of the blocks and order patterns.
 BAS accepts PayPal!